Wednesday, January 22, 2025

 11 years!

 January 14 will mark, amazingly, the 11th anniversary of Global Military Justice Reform.
-The Editor will readers the data this time around.
-Suffice to say that the blog is read around the world.
+The Editor will spare readers the data this time around.
+Suffice it to say that the blog is read around the world.
 The posts keep going up, with smart offerings from our many contributors.
 Heartfelt thanks to them, co-editor Rory Fowler, and everyone who has commented (well, not those who pester the newsroom with spam and anonymous comments).

 Thanks to each and every one of you.
 Keep the posts and comments coming.
 Please recommend Global Military Justice Reform to friends, colleagues, in-laws -- anyone who may have an interest.